l-sz/SiDE/README.md

 $ python setup.py install --user
 ```

-On linux this
-installes the module to ~/.local/lib/python{2.7/3.6}/site-packages directory,
+On Linux this installs the module to ~/.local/lib/python{2.7/3.6}/site-packages directory,
 which is usually included in the python search path.

-Alternatively, you may directly add the repository location to your PYTHONPATH:
+Alternatively, you may directly add the repository location to your `PYTHONPATH`:

 ```bash
 $ export PYTHONPATH=$PYTHONPATH:/path/to/your/SimpleDiskEnvFit/directory